jxh01753/nc-news-be/README.md

 * `npm run deploy` will switch the environment to `production` and attempt to seed to a remote database host.
 * `npm start` is set up to switch to `production` when hosted remotely on a service like heroku.

+If you're seeding to mlabs or another database host, make sure you've set your `mongodb` address in your `config.js` and then you can use `npm run deploy` and then deploy to your web app hosting service.

 There is a deployment of this app on heroku located here: [https://jxh01753-nc-news.herokuapp.com/api](https://jxh01753-nc-news.herokuapp.com/api)

 ## Built With